 But to a client, impact means something entirely different.
 Something bigger.
 Bigger than a pithy headline or chart, bigger than a killer insight, and even bigger than the success of a single ad campaign.

-Impact to a client in 2019 means integration.
+Impact to a client means integration.

 - It means integrating knowledge from multiple sources of data.